HaMerotz LaMillion 7: Leg 7 (Mauritius)

-For this leg's Double Battle, one member from each team had to fill a plate with food from a buffet.
+For this leg's Duel, one member from each team had to fill a plate with food from a buffet.
 The partner of the team member with the heavier plate would have ten minutes to eat all of the food to win a round, otherwise their opponents would win the round.
 The team that won two rounds would receive their next clue, while the losing team had to wait for another team.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.